getgud-io/getgud-docs/README.md

-# Getgud Tutorials
+# Getgud Docs

-This repository contains tutorials for everything related to Getgud.io usage.
+This repository contains docs & tutorials for everything related to Getgud.io usage.